rjpcasalino/blog_bt/src/posts/2022-08-19-Alpine-Up-and-Running.md

 Layout: post
 ---

-> I said dance, not fuck.
-Don't get it confused. — Cardi B
+> I said "dance", not "fuck", don't get it confused. — Cardi B

-Whereas there are offical docs and myraid guides to follow regarding setting up Alpine Linux I decided to record the process on a brand newASUS VivoBook.
+Whereas there are official docs and myriad guides to follow regarding setting up Alpine Linux I decided to record the process on a brand new ASUS VivoBook.
 Why the E203 VivoBook?
 I'm a big fan of the ASUS EeePC series and the E203 is a worthy successor.
 Simple and small, lightweight, and with a keyboard that pleases the fingertips: the E203 checked all my boxes.

 First, use [etcher](https://www.balena.io/etcher/) to create a bootable USB drive.